4 Best badminton rackets for smashing through 2024

 • Flexibility: (Almost) Medium

-The three best badminton rackets for smashing intermediate players
+The two best badminton rackets for smashing intermediate players

 Next, let’s look at great rackets for smashing for intermediate players who’ve got more control over their game and are looking to hone in on their smash.

-4. The intermediate edition of Thor’s hammer: Yonex Astrox 100 Game
+3. The intermediate edition of Thor’s Hammer: Yonex Astrox 100 Game

 Pros